White Tara, Buddha of Longevity

 Online at the School for Tibetan Buddhist Art

-In this online thangka course you will learn to draw White Tara according to tradition of Tibetan Buddhist thangka (scroll paintings).
+In this in-depth online thangka course you will learn to draw White Tara in a clear step-by-step process, according to tradition of Tibetan Buddhist thangka (scroll paintings).

 The female Buddha White Tara (Tib.
 Drolkar) is one of the main longevity deities in the Tibetan Buddhist pantheon.
 Her practice can be done to prolong your life and to overcome life-threatening obstacles such as illnesses.